 How to Propagate Hops Plant from Rhizomes

 Growing hops rhizomes requires well-draining soil and fairly neutral soil pH.
 Harvest rhizomes for hops plant propagation in late spring and plant immediately.
-Cut 5 to 6 inches (12.5 to 15 cm.) of rhizome with a sharp, sterile knife and plant 2 inches (5 cm.) below the soil surface.
+Cut 5 to 6 inches (13-15 cm.) of rhizome with a sharp, sterile knife and plant 2 inches (5 cm.) below the soil surface.

 Planting Hops from Clippings

 You may install new cuttings in late spring or summer.
 Again, make sure your soil drains well and is fairly neutral in pH.
 Add lime or sulfur if you need to correct the soil pH and incorporate plenty of compost.
-Outdoor plants should be installed 1 to 2 inches (2.5 to 5 cm.) deep and 3 inches (7.5 cm.) apart.
+Outdoor plants should be installed 1 to 2 inches (2.5-5 cm.) deep and 3 inches (8 cm.) apart.
 Keep outdoor plants moderately moist and provide new shoots with some sort of support.

 Alternatively, root cuttings in individual pots.
 Use a good sterile potting solution and plant cuttings with at least two root nodes beneath the soil.
 Cover indoor pots with a plastic bag after moistening the soil.
 Roots develop quickly and indoor plants should be ready for transplant in two weeks.